 Or even just a smile.
 They light up.
 It makes their day.

 That’s the amazing thing about kindness.
 It makes you feel good- whether you’re the one handing it out or the one receiving it.

 We worked with Ella Jenkins 25 years ago in Georgetown SC.
 After our concert,(as we were staying at the same hotel,) the 3 of us decided to grab dinner at a restaurant right next door to the hotel.
 We stayed at the restaurant until we "closed" the place around 2.30 the following morning, telling joke after joke, story after story, with Ella filling us in on her life in Chicago.

 What stood out about Ella Jenkins, that night was how incredibly nice, straightforward, and genuinely interested in people.
 She was a true "Gentlewoman" with a brilliant sense of humor.

 Fill your house with happiness…..close to brilliant yet far from normal.

 Read how the BatDuo won a Red Tricycle award

 BUBBLES VIDEO HERE

 I am a competent guitar player and as things tend to, things changed fast for me.
-I found myself moving to San Francisco and getting work in a pub playing music to adult’s in Ghirardelli Square.
-I loved staying in San Francisco.
-It was at the height of “Flower Power,” and Haight Ashbury was the place to be, and just like London had been for me, I slept all day, and played music all night.
+I found myself moving to Los Angeles and getting work in a pub playing music to adults in Ghirardelli Square.
+I loved staying in LA.
+It was at the height of “Flower Power,” and Haight Ashbury was the place to be, and just like London had been for me, I slept all day and played music all night.